1.General: The Editors will welcome contributions from all parts of the World.

-Authors are responsible for obtaining from the copyright holder permission to reproduce any figures for which copyright exists.
 Authors may use photos and figures of their own work published in SCwithout prior consent of the editor.
 SC is produced in online (free of charge) versions.
 All articles of past issues can be downloaded Free of Charge.

 Accepted articles can be published online for immediate free open access for all to view and download.
 Open access publishing provides a means for the maximum dissemination of the article to a larger audience.
 Authors can self-archive and post their articles on any digital repository of their choice

 All papers are provided with Free Open Access as .pdf three times a year (www.sci-cult.com).

 2. Criteria for publication.It is a condition of publication that manuscripts submitted to this journal have not been published and will not be simultaneously submitted or published elsewhere.

 Papers submitted for publication will be refereed and assessed on the basis of the aims of the Journal as stated in “AIMS & SCOPE“.
 They are subject to a minimum of two external peer reviews.
 Scientific Culture journal asks peer-reviewers to keep in mind that every paper that is accepted means that another good paper must be rejected.
 To be published in a Scientific Culture journal, a paper should meet the following general criteria:

 - Conclusions must be strongly supported by scientific evidence.